rrcobb/blog/src/pages/posts/2022-07-08-review-play-in-predictive-minds-a-cognitive-theory-of-play.md

 ---
 layout: post
-title: "Play in Predictive Minds: A Cognitive Theory of Play"
+title: "Play in Predictive Minds: A Cognitive Theory of Play (2022)"
 description: A new paper about play and the predictive processing model of cognitive behavior
 date: 2022-07-08T12:04:06-06:00
 tags: [learning, paper summary, review, theory of instruction]